canonical/k8s-snap/docs/src/snap/reference/troubleshooting.md

 # Troubleshooting

-This page provides techniques for troubleshooting common Canonical Kubernetes issues.
+This page provides techniques for troubleshooting common {{product}}
+issues.